robertdebock/learn-terraform/ADVANCED/state-on-gcp.md

 1. Comment all lines in, or remove `terraform.tf`.
 2. Run `terraform init -migrate-state`.

-When you've answerd 'yes', youre state is not local again.
+When you've answerd 'yes', your state is now local again.

 ## Questions: